decentraland/documentation/content/creator/sdk7/interactivity/raycasting.md

 - `queryType`: _RaycastQueryType_ enum value, to define if the ray will return all hit entities or just the first.
 The following options are available:
 	- `RaycastQueryType.RQT_HIT_FIRST`: _(default)_ only returns the first hit entity, starting from the origin point.
 	- `RaycastQueryType.RQT_QUERY_ALL`: returns all hit entities, from the origin through to the max distance of the ray.
 - `originOffset`: Instead of starting the raycast from the entity's origin position, add an offset to start the query from a relative position.
-You can for example use a small offset to prevent the ray colliding against the entity's own 3D model.
+You can for example use a small offset to prevent the ray colliding against the entity's own collider.
 If not set, the default is `Vector3.Zero()`.
 - `collisionMask`: Only detect collisions with certain collision layers.
 Use this together with a custom collision layer, or to only detect the physics or pointer events layer.
 See [collision layers]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md#collision-layers" >}}).
 If not set, the default layer used is `ColliderLayer.CL_PHYSICS`.
 - `continuous`: If true, will keep running a raycast query on every frame.
 If false, the ray will only be used on the current frame.
 If not set, the default is false.